-Marianne Ducasse-Rogier is a Senior Training and Research Fellow at the Clingendael Institute.
+Marianne Ducasse-Rogier is a Senior Academy Fellow at the Clingendael Institute.
 She designs and implements training programs on international relations for diplomats and civil servants, conducts research in (multilateral) diplomacy and lectures in international relations, (multilateral) diplomacy and peace and security.

 Before joining Clingendael in January 2008, she was a guest lecturer and internship coordinator at the Political Science department at Leiden University.
 She was involved in the development of the 'International Relations and Diplomacy’ Master’s program.
 Prior to her work at Leiden, she contributed to diplomatic training programs in Geneva and worked as a consultant for international organizations such as the International Organization for Migration (IOM), the Organization for Security and Cooperation in Europe (OSCE) and NATO.